metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 ### Ironic Support

-The [proposal](https://bugs.launchpad.net/ironic/+bug/2033288) for exposing this functionaility in Ironic has been accepted by the upstream Ironic community.
+The [proposal](https://bugs.launchpad.net/ironic/+bug/2033288) for exposing this functionality in Ironic has been accepted by the upstream Ironic community.

 The [Ironic implementation](https://review.opendev.org/c/openstack/ironic/+/894918) based on the above proposal has been completed.